talebox/slepau/readme.md

 Based on the idea of slepau (atoms).
 We've made a cargo virtual (because it has no binary of itself) workspace as a top level.
 And all slepau are inside the `slepau` folder.

 ---
+# Get started

+Our scripts can be run with [Nushell](https://nushell.sh/), which is multi-platform.
+So make sure it's installed.

+Development is currently happening on [Arch Linux](https://wiki.archlinux.org/), so that's the only platform these steps have been tested at.

+## Always bring scripts into scope `source scripts/source.nu` for each terminal.

+The way this works requests reach Nginx, then get routed to either the static files, or the running rust services.

+So for the development environment to work, <b>Nginx</b> has to be running, there have to be some <b>web static files</b> built, and the <b>rust service</b> you're using has to be running.

+<b>Web Static Files</b>

+- Build and watch for changes: `run_web watch`

+<b>Nginx</b>

+- Run like so: `run_nginx`

+<b>Rust Services</b>

+- Run auth like so: `run_auth`
+- Run chunk like so: `run_chunk`
+- Run media like so: `run_media`

+For more information just read scripts on `scripts` folder.

+# To build:

+## On Linux
+- Get build dependencies `apt install ffmpeg nginx`
+- (Optional, the script will add it automatically) Add this line to /etc/hosts `127.0.0.1 auth.local chunk.local media.local`
+- Run `curl --proto '=https' --tlsv1.2 -sSf https://talebox.dev/standalone.sh | sh` which will download, extract, and run the standalone project for the first time.
+That's it!

+---
 # Folder overview

 ## Slepau 🔩